samsheffield/2D_Game_Design/docs/week6.md

 __Due next week__

 Please upload a build of your game (Mac or PC) to your class Drive folder *before* the start of class.
-In the zip folder, inlcude a txt file with instructions for playing your game, including the goal.
+In the zip folder, include a txt file with instructions for playing your game, including the goal.

 ## Lucas Wooleyhand Talk (Wednesday, 4pm on Zoom)
 Lucas is a Product Manager at Big Huge Games and he will be visiting us online to talk about his experiences so far working in the game industry.
 It's open to all GMG students, so please attend if you can.
 Game Design majors/minor have already recieved an email with the link, but I'll post it in Discord for everyone as well.